Willem Leyel's war on Golconda

-Willem Leyel's war on Golconda (Willem Leyels krig mod Golconda), or simply the Dano-Golconda War (Dansk-Golcondanske Krig), was a brief privateering war between Sultanate of Golkonda and the Danish East India Company led by Willem Leyel.
+Willem Leyel's war on Golconda (Willem Leyels krig mod Golconda), or simply the Dano-Golconda War (Dansk-Golcondanske Krig), was a brief privateering war between the Sultanate of Golkonda and the Danish East India Company led by Willem Leyel.
 The hostilities quickly resulted in a peace treaty and the two parties would soon reconcile.

 Background

 During Bernt Pessart's time as overhoved of Danish India, Masulipatnam was the centre of the cotton trade and Pessart would rather prefer residing in Masulipatnam than Tranquebar.
 Masulipatnam was originally an unimportant fishing village located in the Sultanate of Golconda, however, in the 17th century its commercial importance began to grow, and the Danes established a factory there.

 View of Masulipatam in 1676.
 Roland Crappé (admin.
 1621–1636) made Masulipatam the centre for the company's trade, and Bernt Pessart additionally made it the official headquarters.

 Prelude

 Initially, the relations with the local sultan remained stable, and he had been eager to acquire cloves from the Danish Company.
 However, as the company's finances suffered, the relations would deteriorate.
 By 1638, Pessart's debts in the trading town amounted to 35,000 pagodas.
 In 1639 Dutch, English, and Danish agents in Masulipatnam had been ordered to present the sultan with a gift of 600,000 pagodas.
 When the Danes could not deliver this, their trading post was ransacked.
 In 1640, the St. Jacob wrecked off Masulipatnam.
 It was a serious blow to the company, and led Pessart's creditors to demand his imprisonment.

 Because of the financial situation, Christian IV sent Captain Willem Leyel to Dansborg to investigate the company's affairs.
 When Leyel arrived he assumed Pessart's leadership, however, the conditions in Masulipatnam was still at place.